-dry, HEATER IRY SERVICE ROIL
+dry, HEATER DRY SERVICE ROD

 Inadequate water detected in heater chamber - displays on third occurrence of a "dr" message within a 24 hour period.
 The spa shuts down completely when the DRY message is flashing on the display.
-Check water level in spa and add if necessary.
+Check water level in spa and add if necessary, also ensure the filter is clean.
 If water level is okay, make sure that pumps are primed and all gate valves are fully opened.
-Press any top-side panel pad to reset.
+Press any topside panel pad to reset.